Ballot Van Driver (Temporary)

 Forms and Materials Required: King County online application and answers to the supplemental questions are required.
 Applications will be reviewed as received.

-Work Schedule: The assignment will begin the week of January 18th and may last for up to one (1) month.
-The work schedule on Election Day (February 8th), will be adjusted to start earlier and end by 11:00 p.m.
-The number of hours worked and the work schedule vary according to the workload including additional evenings and weekends.
+Work Schedule: The assignment will begin the week of July 11th and may last for up to one (1) month.
+The work schedule on Election Day (August 2nd), will be adjusted to start earlier and end by 11:00 p.m.
+The number of hours average 20 hours per week but may be more or less as work needs change.
+The work schedule will vary according to the workload including additional evenings and weekends.
 This position is non-exempt according to the Fair Labor Standards Act and is eligible for overtime pay.

 - Job Duties